Veterans Treatment Court to rehab eligible Baton Rouge veterans

 District Attorney Hillar Moore says they are looking into ways to make that process easier.

-"I am afraid that the veterans are too proud a group of people to say 'i'm a veteran and i need help'.
+"I am afraid that the veterans are too proud a group of people to say 'I'm a veteran and i need help'.
 I've seen that.
 We'd like to find a more robust way to identify veterans who are charged," said Moore.

 The grant that funds the court will cover around 300 veteran's treatments.